 Reverse MX Lookup gives you a list of all domains hosted on a mail server of interest in seconds.
 Use this information for cybersecurity, optimizing email operations, and more.

-Our reverse MX lookup tool has access to a comprehensive database that contains information on close to 1.5 billion domains and subdomains and 150 million MX records updated daily.
+Our reverse MX lookup tool has access to a comprehensive database that contains information on billions of domains and subdomains and their MX records.

 Each lookup reveals the number of MX records related to the mail server of interest and provides a list of all the domains connected to it, along with details on when their MX records were last updated.